 What if I am organizing a project with my neighbors that I want the NYC REIC to invest in?
 Does that disqualify me from running for the New Board of Directors?
 No!
 If you are involved with a project that is currently in discussions with members of the REIC or up for vote by the cooperative, you should disclose that fact to the Nominating Committee who will share your disclosure with the Steering Committee (technically the “Founding Board” for legal purposes).
 The Steering Committee may ask you some further questions, and will decide if an impermissible conflict of interest exists.
 Most likely any conflicts of interest can be worked through and won’t prevent you from being a candidate.

-Who are we again?
+Who are we?
 The NYC Real Estate Investment Cooperative (NYCREIC) is a group of over 500 New Yorkers pooling money and power to invest in real estate that preserves, restores and enhances local spaces for cultural, commercial and charitable uses in NYC.
 Consistent with the principles and spirit of the cooperative movement, we seek long-term, stabilizing and transformative investments for the mutual benefit of our member-investors and our communities.
 A volunteer nominations committee made up of member-investors has been tasked with organizing this election.